-At June 30, 2019, the District had investments in the Iowa Schools Joint Investment Trust Diversified Portfolio which are valued at an amortized cost of \$212 pursuant to Rule 2a-7 under the Investment Company Act of 1940.
+At June 30, 2020, the District had investments in the Iowa Schools Joint Investment Trust Diversified Portfolio (ISJIT) Government Obligations Portfolio which are valued at an amortized cost of \$0.
 There were no limitations or restrictions on withdrawals of the ISJIT investments.
+The investments in ISJIT were rated AAAm by Standard & Poor's Financial Services.